Aerial view of Split and Diocletian's Palace

 Frequently Asked Questions about Split

 Split is the best base for island hopping in Croatia.
-It is the main ferry hub for central Dalmatia, with daily catamarans and ferries to Hvar (1 hour), Brac (50 minutes), Vis (2.5 hours), and Solta (50 minutes).
+It is the main ferry hub for central Dalmatia, with daily catamarans and ferries to Hvar (1 hour), Brač (50 minutes), Vis (2.5 hours) and Šolta (50 minutes).
 Krka National Park and the UNESCO town of Trogir are also easy day trips by bus or car.
 The frequent connections make it simple to visit a different island each day.

 Powered by GetYourGuide